Guide to Wood Trim Moldings

 Softwoods including fir, hemlock and pine are most often used to make paint-grade molding, with pine easily the most common because it grows quickly on tree farms and is a very renewable source of raw material.
 Softwood is very easy to cut by hand with steel saw blades and can be fastened with hammer and nails.
 It sands easily and planes very smooth which produces a uniform finish when primed and painted.
 While softwoods are indeed soft and easily dented, the lower price for a paint-grade can easily make up for this flaw.

 In addition to softwoods, synthetic materials are used to make paint-grade molding by pressing a profile into plaster, medium density fiberboard (MDF) or plastics like polystyrene and polyurethane.
-Of these, MDF is probably the most widely available.
-Plastics are often used to make easy to install ornate crown and cornice pieces, but door and window casing are also commonly found in home stores.
-Plaster is used mostly for medallions to go around ceiling light fixtures, but plastic medallions can also be commonly found.
+Of these, MDF is probably the most widely available for all types of room trim.
+Plastics are often used to make easy to install ornate crown and cornice pieces but plastic door and window casing are also commonly found in home stores.
+Plaster is used mostly for medallions to go around ceiling light fixtures but plastic medallions can also be found in the mix.

 Common Molding Profiles